-MIS data is not used for monitoring purpose till date.
+MIS data is being used for monitoring purpose.

 - 2.18 Automated Monitoring System (AMS) at School, Block, District and State level and its details. - 2.18.1 Status of implementation of AMS

 Automated Monitoring System has been started functioning recently, a satisfactory number of schools have started daily reporting.